 Founded in 1587 by Spanish Dominican friars originally from Mexico, it witnessed violence in 1644 after the governor reneged on his promise to free Spanish prisoners.

 After fighting broke out in the streets, an officer sympathetic to the Spanish sought refuge here during Mass, but a mob pursued him and stabbed him at the altar.

-Today, this marvelous example of Baroque architecture is famous for that altar, with statues of Jesus and the Virgin Mary.
+Today, this marvellous example of Baroque architecture is famous for that altar, with statues of Jesus and the Virgin Mary.